-TRU Community Trust develops market lands with goal of supporting the integrity of the University’s past and future.
+TRU Community Trust develops market lands with the goal of supporting the integrity of the University’s past and future.
 This sustainability is based on three areas: social, environmental, and financial.

 Environmental sustainability is fundamental to TRU and is at the heart of all development by its Trust.
 From the outset, TRU’s neighbourhood developments have been planned to create a walkable lifestyle where residents can work, study and play with ease.
 In addition, TRU’s exceptional Sustainability and Design Guidelines set the high-standard requirements that all market development on campus must adhere too.